syncfusion-content/winui-docs/winui/Color-Palette/Select-Standard-Colors.md

 ## Differentiate base standard color from its variants

-If you wants to differentiate base standard color from its variants, change the spacing between base standard color and its varient colors by using the `StandardColors.ColorShadesSpacing` property.
+If you wants to differentiate base standard color from its variants, change the spacing between base standard color and its variant colors by using the `StandardColors.ColorShadesSpacing` property.
 The default value of `StandardColors.ColorShadesSpacing` property is `10`.

 {% tabs %}
 {% highlight xaml %}